0xyydeca/OmniPriv/CONTRIBUTING.md

-# Contributing to PrivID
+# Contributing to OmniPriv

-Thank you for your interest in contributing to PrivID!
+Thank you for your interest in contributing to OmniPriv!
 This document provides guidelines and instructions for contributors.

 ## Code of Conduct